★ BCA CONQUAS-Driven Engineering-Led Submission-Ready Reports

 Who you are dealing with

 For HDB defects, the contractor doing the rectification reports up through HDB’s BSC.
 There is institutional process, sluggish at times, but consistent.
-For private condos, you are dealing with the developer directly until the MCST forms, then through the MCST for common-area issues.
+For private condos, you are dealing with the developer directly.
+Once the MCST forms it normally coordinates common-property claims on owners’ behalf, but it is not a substitute for your own notice to the developer.
 The level of cooperation varies dramatically by developer.

 For practical purposes: any defect that affects the structure of the unit (visible cracking through a load-bearing wall, water ingress from a slab, foundation movement) should be raised in writing while the issue is still developing.
-The DLP is the easiest window; structural warranty is the backup.
+The DLP is the easiest window; what follows it is a much narrower backup.

 What stays the same in both